 For installation with discovery rules, Veeam Availability Console requires a master agent.
-A master agent is a Veeam Availability Console management agent that runs on a Windows machine in the department infrastructure.
-This agent is responsible for performing various types of tasks during the discovery and installation procedures, such as collecting information about discovered computers, installing Veeam Availability Console management agents on remote computers, downloading the Veeam backup agent setup file, uploading it to client computers, and so on.
+A master agent is a Veeam Availability Console management agent that runs on a Windows machine in the client infrastructure.
+This agent is responsible for performing various types of tasks during the discovery and installation procedures, such as collecting information about discovered computers, installing Veeam Availability Console management agents on client computers, downloading the Veeam backup agent setup file, uploading it to client computers, and so on.

 Installation with discovery rules includes two processes that run one after another:

-- Discovery of remote computers
+- Discovery of client computers

 - Installation of Veeam backup agents and Veeam Availability Console management agents on discovered computers